-- An infection of the anus or rectum, which may be caused by viruses (such as genital warts ), bacteria , pinworms , scabies , fungus, yeast, or parasites.
+- An infection of the anus or rectum, which may be caused by viruses (such as genital warts ), bacteria , pinworms , scabies , fungus, yeast, or parasites or passed on by animals .
 Pinworms are the most common cause of anal itching in children.
 For more information, see the topic Pinworms , Scabies , or Genital Warts (Human Papillomavirus) .

 - Certain foods, such as coffee, tea, cola, alcoholic beverages, chocolate, tomatoes, spicy foods, and large amounts of vitamin C.